 Think if you can set your product at the end of a series of sequences.

 So when you devise your marketing strategy, make sure you do it by telling great stories.

 Whatever you do, Jeff Walker says that your mailing list is the most important asset you own.

 He introduces the idea of a squeeze page, such as a page where users must either leave their email or leave.

-My emailing list is not high-converting, but in values-based business I explain that my main goal is not to maximize profits, but to live well with a business I love and that customers love.
+The emailing list is not high-converting, but in values-based business, I explain that my main goal is not to maximize profits but to live well with a business I love and that customers love.